rails/rails/guides/source/action_cable_overview.md

 connections by a given user (and potentially disconnect them all if the user is deleted or unauthorized).

-If you use Device for authenticaion, you can get `current_user` from warden:
+If you use Devise for authenticaion, you can get `current_user` from warden:

 ```ruby
   verified_user = env['warden'].user